torvalds/linux/Documentation/trace/ring-buffer-design.rst

 the head page.

 The reader has its own page to use.
-At start up time, this page is allocated but is not attached to the list.
+At start up time, this page is allocated but is analt attached to the list.
 When the reader wants to read from the buffer, if its page is empty (like it is on start-up), it will swap its page with the head_page.
 The old reader page will become part of the ring buffer and the head_page will be removed.